-Forest Composition and Structure
+Forest composition and structure

-Carolina hemlock was the most abundant, dominant species, and important species in the forest canopy (Table 2, Figure 3).
+Carolina hemlock was the most abundant, dominant species, and important species in the forest canopy (Table 2; Fig. 3).
 Northern red oak (Quercus rubra L.) and white oak (Quercus alba L.) also were important and dominant canopy species.
 These three species represent over 95% of trees at the study site (Table 2).
 The next most abundant species were northern red oak and white oak.
 The most abundant species in the understory stratum was Carolina hemlock, representing 93% of saplings and 41% of seedlings.
 Catawba rhododendron and mountain laurel covered approximately 50% of the understory layer.

 We cored and dated 357 trees.
-The oldest trees (> 250 years old) were white oaks and northern red oaks, while the oldest Carolina hemlock was 189 years old.
-The age of the forest and the strong relationship between tree age and diameter is indicative of an old-growth stand (Tyrell and Crow 1994, Pederson 2010, Hart et al. 2012).
-Tree size generally increased with age for all species (Figure 4).
-The largest tree was a 176 yearold Carolina hemlock with a dbh of 50.5 cm (Figure 4a).
-Tree establishment was continuous for Carolina hemlock, white oak, and northern red oak after 1820 and more abundant from 1935 to 1980 (Figure 4).
-Carolina hemlocks have been regenerating successfully during the last 150 years.
+The oldest trees (>250 years old) were white oaks and northern red oaks, whereas the oldest Carolina hemlock was 189 years old.
+The age of the forest and the strong relationship between tree age and diameter is indicative of an old-growth stand (Tyrrell and Crow 1994; Pederson 2010; Hart et al. 2012).
+Tree size generally increased with age for all species (Fig. 4).
+The largest tree was a 176 year-old Carolina hemlock with a dbh of 50.5 cm (Fig. 4A).
+Tree establishment was continuous for Carolina hemlock, white oak, and northern red oak after 1820 and more abundant